Skip to main content

 It's been a while since I saw a good whodunit film.
 And this one is a brilliant classic.
 Harking back to the days of Christie and Hitchcock movies, Knives Out does it with elan and panache.

-From the opening sequence, showing two german shepherds (or were they alsatians?) running towards you in slow motion, to the final one with the cicle of knives, this movie is gripping.
-The piece de resistance of course is Daniel Craig, who plays a Boston detective, with a French name and a southern drawl.
+The pièce de résistance of course is Daniel Craig, who plays a Boston detective, with a French name and a southern drawl.
 What a combo!
-But he's done a marvellous job.
+But he's done a marvelous job.

 Comments